Skip to content

 Pablo Ferrada Martínez

-Pablo Ferrada graduated with a degree in Electrical Engineering from the Universidad de Santiago, Chile, in 2008.
-He was awarded a fellowship from the German Academic Exchange Service (DAAD) to spend an academic year at RWTH Aachen University, Germany.
-During his time there, he worked on his master’s thesis in Control Theory during a third semester (2006-2007).
-Following this period, he pursued a PhD in Applied Physics, focusing on Crystalline Silicon Solar Cells, at the University of Konstanz, Germany, completing it in 2012.
+Pablo Ferrada holds a degree in Electrical Engineering from the Universidad de Santiago, Chile (2008).
+He was awarded a fellowship from the German Academic Exchange Service (DAAD) to spend an academic year at RWTH Aachen University, Germany, where he worked on his master’s thesis in Control Theory during a third semester (2006–2007).
+He later pursued a Ph.D. in Applied Physics at the University of Konstanz, Germany, focusing on crystalline silicon solar cells, and completed it in 2012.

 Research and teaching

-During his postdoctoral period at Antofagasta University, Chile, he began implementing COMSOL Multiphysics in his research, notably studying the thermal behavior of PV modules under illumination.
-Through further collaboration, he introduced COMSOL to other research groups working on magnetic fields for biological systems, producing models to understand phenomena such as the influence of magnetic fields on cells.
+During his postdoctoral period at the University of Antofagasta in Chile, he began incorporating COMSOL Multiphysics into his research, notably in the study of the thermal behavior of photovoltaic modules under illumination.
+Through subsequent collaborations, he introduced COMSOL to other research groups working on magnetic fields in biological systems, developing models to study phenomena such as the influence of magnetic fields on cells.

-He has delivered lectures at Antofagasta University on the device physics of solar cells and their thermal behavior, directly incorporating COMSOL Multiphysics.
-Additionally, he has conducted webinars organized by Addlink Software Científico on various topics related to COMSOL, including Introduction to the Software, Computational Fluid Dynamics, Heat Transfer, Electromagnetism, Acoustics, Semiconductors, and Optimization.
+He has delivered lectures at the University of Antofagasta on the device physics of solar cells and their thermal performance, integrating COMSOL Multiphysics into the curriculum.
+In addition, he has conducted webinars organized by Addlink Software Científico, covering a wide range of topics including: Introduction to COMSOL, Computational Fluid Dynamics, Heat Transfer, Electromagnetism, Acoustics, Semiconductors, and Optimization.

 Numerical Simulation and COMSOL Multiphysics

-He completed a Master’s degree in Numerical Simulation in Science and Engineering with COMSOL Multiphysics from Malaga University, Spain, in 2022.
-This degree has enabled him to bridge gaps within and between various subfields of research.
-One of his recent publications focused on the device physics to model a bifacial solar cell and the solar spectrum for the Atacama Desert.
-Additionally, he has contributed to other disciplines such as biotechnology, resulting in three papers on modeling magnetic fields and fluids for biological systems.
-These works highlight his abilities in interdisciplinary research and leadership.
+Dr. Ferrada completed a Master’s degree in Numerical Simulation in Science and Engineering with COMSOL Multiphysics at the University of Málaga, Spain, in 2022.
+This training allowed him to bridge gaps between various fields through computational modeling.
+One of his publications focused on the device physics of a bifacial solar cell and spectral modeling for the Atacama Desert.
+He has also contributed to interdisciplinary areas such as biotechnology, authoring three research papers on the modeling of magnetic fields and fluid dynamics in biological systems.
+These works underscore his expertise in simulation-based research and his ability to lead cross-disciplinary initiatives.